Fiori-Tracker/fioritracker.github.io/docs/inst/step-4.md

 ## 1. Assign role

-Go to transaction *SU01* and assign `Role` to all users who should access the installed product.
+Go to transaction *SU01* and assign the `Role` to all users who should access the installed product.